Tegaabada/SQL_Employee_Data/README.md

 1. **Set up a database**: Populate a database with the provided employee data data.
 2. **Data Cleaning**: Identify and remove any records with missing or null values.
 3. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the dataset.
-4. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the sales data.
+4. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the dataset.

 ## Project Structure